nginxinc/ngx-rust/tools/rust/README.md

+# Purpose

-# Docker image to compile nginx rust module.
+Base image used for building rust based NGINX module.

 It contains rust tools chain and protobuf compiler